ProjectLibertyLabs/gateway/developer-docs/content-publishing/README.md

 ## BullMQ Queues

-Each content publishing queue lists the [DTOs](https://en.wikipedia.org/wiki/Data_transfer_object) used with it.
+Each queue lists the [DTOs](https://en.wikipedia.org/wiki/Data_transfer_object) used with it.

 ### Queues for creating and storing batches for specific DSNP message types:

-These queues handle their respective announcement types by taking messages in the queue, then processing by creating and storing batch files (e.g. parquet files) off chain.
+These queues contain individual DSNP message data. `DsnpAnnouncementProcessor` enqueues these jobs, and `RequestProcessorService` processes the jobs.

 * broadcastQueue: `BroadcastDto`
 * replyQueue: `ReplyDto`